jasb3110/Radiocarbon-reservoir/README.md

 -   [R code](#r-code)

 ## Abstract
 Radiocarbon ( $^{14}C$ ) is a cosmogenic radionuclide produced in the upper atmosphere that is frequently used in paleoceanography to date sediments cores.
-However, dating marine sediment records have an important particularity, given that contemporaneous terrestrial and marine organism have different $^{14}C$ ages because the ocean is a source of $^{14}C$ and thus marine organisms appear to be older than contemporaneous terrestrial organisms.

-This effect is called the marine reservoir effect (MRE), it varies in space and time as a function of oceanography changes, river discharge, upwelling intensity, and the origin of the upwelled waters, and thus needs to be considered while dating marine sediment cores.
-Recently an internationally agreed marine radiocarbon age calibration curve (Marine20) was released and provides a global average marine record of radiocarbon from 0 to 55 calibrated Kiloyears before to present, thus serving as a baseline for regional oceanic variation.

-Here we compare the marine reservoir ages (MRA) obtained from the previous version with the new calibration curve based on 90 published marine-terrestrial pairs samples obtained in the Eastern Pacific Ocean between 0 to 50°S. We applied a bootstrapping method and the output data were sorted for spatial position and time period.
+However, dating marine sediment records have an important particularity, given that contemporaneous terrestrial and marine organism has different $^{14}C$ ages because the ocean is a source of $^{14}C$ , and thus marine organisms appear to be older than contemporaneous terrestrial organisms.
+This effect is called marine reservoir effect (MRE), it varies in space and time as a function of changes in upwelling intensity and the origin of the upwelled waters, and thus needs to be considered while dating marine sediment cores.
+Recently an internationally agreed marine radiocarbon age calibration curve (Marine20) was released and provides a global average marine record of radiocarbon from 0 to 55 cal kyr BP, thus serving as a baseline for regional oceanic variation.
+Here we compare the marine reservoir ages (MRA) obtained from the previous version with the new calibration curve based on 90 published, marine-terrestrial pairs samples obtained in the Eastern Pacific Ocean between 0 to 50°S. We applied a bootstrapping method and the output data were sorted for spatial position and time period.
 Then, we calculated the MRA by error propagation and generalized additive model.
-According to our results, the MRA show a pattern of time-space distribution at millennial time scales, with larger MRA ages north of 22°S .
-These observations suggest that oceanic circulation is a key factor that modulated MRA during last 12 Kyr in the Eastern Tropical South Pacific.

-Moreover, the estimated MRA using the new radiocarbon age calibration curve is up to \~400 years higher compared to the MRA obtained using the previous calibration curve, indicating that the timing of paleoceanographic events based on marine sediment records need to be revised.
+According to our results, the MRA shows a pattern of time-space distribution at millennial time scales, with larger MRA ages north of 22°S .
+These observations suggest that oceanic circulation is a key factor that modulated MRA during the last 12 Kyr in the Eastern Tropical South Pacific.
+Moreover, the estimated MRA using the new radiocarbon age calibration curve is up to \~400 years higher compared to the MRA obtained using the previous calibration curve, indicating that the timing of paleoceanographic events based on marine sediment records needs to be revised.

 ## Introduction
 Radiocarbon-14 ( $^{14}C$ ) has produced by nuclear reaction due to cosmic rays in the upper atmosphere \~15km.
 Then $^{14}C$ is reacted with molecular oxygen to generate heavy carbon dioxide that is assimilated by primary producers via photosynthesis, reaching higher trophic levels via the food chain (Alves et al.,2018).

 The contemporary distribution of $^{14}C$ in the ocean is closely related to the input of $^{14}C$ atmosphere to the ocean, the history of surface ocean $\Delta^{14}C$ ( $^{14}C/^{12}C$ ) excess depends on the mixing process and average $CO_2$ invasion rate (Broecker et al. 1985).
 Geographic variation in the $CO_2$ invasion rate is dealing for temperature: $CO_2$ solubility, $CO_2$ diffusion and viscosity of seawater (Broecker et al. 1985).